fgl27/SmartTwitchTV/README.md

 ## Authentication
 The user can add a authentication key if you have the twitch password for that user (aka you are it).
-That key will be used to access twitch content for that account, when accessing twitch authentication site it show:
+That key will be used to access twitch content for that account, when accessing twitch authentication site it will show:

 	SmartTV Android TV by fgl27
 	wants to access your account